The Magic of Medicinal Mushrooms January 22, 2013Posted by acroanmph in Public Health.

 How can a diet of raw foods and fresh juices be so beneficial?

 The most important aspect of raw foods and fresh juices is the energy that you receive from live foods.
 This energy is used rather than stored as fat (which is what tends to happen with the standard American diet).
-Raw foods contain plenty of enzymes - cooking detroys these beneficial enzymes.
+Raw foods contain plenty of enzymes – cooking detroys these beneficial enzymes.
+The plant enzymes combine with your own digestive enzymes and speed up your metabolism.

 Living with Pelvic Organ Prolapse August 7, 2012Posted by acroanmph in Public Health.